 To this day our Victoria Falls hotel, which offers guests the very best of Africa, remains one of the most sought after accommodation options in Victoria Falls.

-AAT’s property has grown over the years to now include the exclusive 20-room Victoria Falls Safari Club, the luxurious Victoria Falls Safari Suites, the self-catering Lokuthula Lodges, The Boma – Dinner & Drum Show and Ngoma Safari Lodge located in Chobe, Botswana.
+AAT’s property has grown over the years to now include the exclusive 20-room Victoria Falls Safari Club, the luxurious Victoria Falls Safari Suites, the self-catering Lokuthula Lodges and The Boma – Dinner & Drum Show.